jeromebandril/simple-bible-reader-demo/README.md

 # Smyrna Bible
-A simple bible app with a polished UI built using tauri + svelte to use as a scripture displayer during service time.
+A simple bible app with a polished UI built in tauri + svelte to use as a scripture displayer during service time.